manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

 ### Storing vacuum sealed coffee at room temperature

-There are some different opinions on whether roasted coffee should be stored at room temperature.
+There are differing opinions on whether vacuum sealed roasted coffee should be stored at room temperature.
 Jonathan Gagné has [written](https://coffeeadastra.com/2019/03/26/some-strategies-to-keep-your-coffee-fresh/amp/) about his positive experiences of vacuum sealing and storing coffee at room temperature for several months.
 This is not something I have tested myself.

 Angus Mackie (Ona Coffee), has suggested that the vacuum-sealed environment can potentially have a negative effect on the coffee: